Before Deming, Ohno, and Toyota, there was Woollard.

-Frank George Woollard (1883-1957) made major contributions to progressive manufacturing management practices in the British automobile industry of the 1920s, and was also the first to develop and implement mechanical materials handling equipment known as automatic transfer machines while working at Morris Motors Ltd., Engines Branch, in Coventry, U.K. His work is comparable to that of the legendary Taiichi Ohno, the principal architect of Toyota Motor Corporation’s production system, and suggests that the timeline for discoveries and attributions of key accomplishments must be revised.
+Frank George Woollard (1883-1957) made major contributions to progressive manufacturing management practices in the British automobile industry of the 1920s and was also the first to develop and implement mechanical materials handling equipment known as automatic transfer machines while working at Morris Motors Ltd., Engines Branch, in Coventry, U.K. His work is comparable, if not superior, to that of the legendary Taiichi Ohno, a principal architect of Toyota Motor Corporation’s production system, and suggests that the timeline for discoveries and attributions of key accomplishments must be revised.

 In 1925, Woollard advocated for the application of progressive management to the entire life cycle of a product: “The ideal of continuous flow must be present from the design and raw material stages up to and even beyond the sales stage.”
 This remarkable insight is, at last, being re-discovered today by forward-thinking leaders.

 Woollard deserves widespread recognition for his own ground breaking achievements, which lie between the time of Henry Ford and Kiichiro Toyoda, the founder of Toyota Motor Corporation.
 His work is highly relevant to current-day Lean management in that he understood the idea and practice of continuous improvement in a flow environment.
 Woollard also recognized that flow production will not work properly if used by management in a zero-sum manner, which is an insightful and distinctive feature of Woollard’s flow production system, and shows he understood the importance of what is today called the “Respect for People” principle in Lean management.